 An introductory survey of European history and civilization from 1660 to the present.
 The main political, economic, social, and intellectual developments of Europe since 1660 will be studied in their historical context.
+Intercultural Understanding Capability course.

 HIS123 World History I